 Biography and education

-Dr. Sarah K. Robblee is a Lecturer in Texas State University’s Department of English.
-She holds a B.S. in English Language and Literature from Gordon College and a M.A. in English from Cal Poly Pomona University.
+Dr. Sarah K. Robblee is an Assistant Professor of Instruction in Texas State University’s Department of English.
+She holds a B.A. in English Language and Literature from Gordon College, a M.A. in English from Cal Poly Pomona University, and a Ph.D. from Texas Tech University.
 Before joining Texas State’s Department of English in Fall 2021, she taught for 10 years in the English Department at Chapman University in Orange, CA, and directed the Writing Center and the Graduate Student Writing Assistant Program for 2.5 years.
 There, she developed the English Department’s course in technical writing and taught classes in business and technical writing, research methods, rhetorical theory, and composition, as well as the graduate class on writing program administration.
-She has worked as a professional editor in various academic projects and journals, and is currently the copyediting editorial assistant for Technical Communication under editor-in-chief Dr. Miriam Williams.
-She currently teaches courses in the MATC program at Texas State, including Document Design and Rhetoric, Usability Research, and English Language and Linguistics, as well as the undergraduate course in Technical Writing.
+She has worked as a professional editor in various academic projects and journals.
+She currently teaches courses in the MATC program at Texas State, including Document Design and Rhetoric, Usability Research, and English Language and Linguistics, as well as the undergraduate courses in Technical Writing and Document Design.

 Teaching Interests